Bethnal Green railway station: Great Eastern Railway (1872–1922)

-Bethnal Green had four platforms two of which served the Enfield/Chingford lines and two of which served the Great Eastern Main line towards Stratford.
+Bethnal Green had four platforms; two each served the Enfield/Chingford lines and the Great Eastern Main Line towards Stratford respectively.

 The old Bishopsgate station was converted to a goods depot and some rearrangement of the original facilities took place in an area which became known as Spitalfields Depot.
 The depot included a wagon hoist that allowed wagons to be transferred to the East London Line which operated at a lower level.
 A direct rail link had been planned here in the 1880s but was never developed.

 By the 1880s it was clear that Liverpool Street required further extension and this included a third set of running lines between Bethnal Green and the terminus.
 Parliamentary approval was given in 1888 with work starting in 1890.
-The new set of lines were opened on 4 April 1891 and at Bethnal Green the tracks were rearranged so trains from Enfield and Chingford used these.
-The former GEML tracks were now served by suburban trains to and from Stratford whilst two new lines through the area acted as the through lines for longer distance trains.
+The new lines were opened on 4 April 1891 and at Bethnal Green, the tracks were rearranged so trains from Enfield and Chingford could use these.
+The former tracks for the main line trains were now served by suburban trains to and from Stratford whilst two new lines through the area acted as the through lines for longer-distance trains.

-In 1891 an additional two tracks were opened between Globe Road and Devonshire Street and Bethnal Green where room for a further two tracks was provided for.
-Then in 1894 an additional pair of tracks were opened between Bethnal Green and Hackney Downs.
+In 1891 an additional two tracks were opened between Globe Road & Devonshire Street and Bethnal Green where room for a further two tracks was provided.
+Then in 1894, an additional pair of tracks were opened between Bethnal Green and Hackney Downs.

-During World War 1 the station was considered for closure along with some lesser used stations including Bishopsgate (Low Level), Globe Road & Devonshire Street and Cambridge Heath It was however reprieved, possibly because it was positioned centrally to the three named station above, all of which were closed in 1916.
+During World War 1 the station was considered for closure along with some lesser used stations including Bishopsgate (Low Level), Globe Road & Devonshire Street and Cambridge Heath.
+It was, however, reprieved, possibly because it was positioned centrally to the three named stations above, all of which were closed in 1916.

 From 1920 Bethnal Green was served by the revamped suburban Jazz service.